Tarn & Tarn-et-Garonne

 About 65 km in the Castres direction,

 you will come across a completely different landscape - an area that retains a sense of mystery - the Sidobre plateau overlooking the Castres plain.
-Here you will find huge granite bolders shaped by the weather into weird and strange forms - find the one called Roc de l'Oie (Goose Rock) or Les Trois Fromages (the Three Cheeses).
+Here you will find huge granite boulders shaped by the weather into weird and strange forms - find the one called Roc de l'Oie (Goose Rock) or Les Trois Fromages (the Three Cheeses).
 Underground rivers and grottos complete the picture.
 Difficult to describe but worth the visit.

 Go buy some pink garlic in Lautrec, to the south.